Organic Coconut sugar is a premium natural sweetener devoid of added chemicals/additives. It is unbleached and contains no preservatives.

 As reported by the Food and Agricultural Organization (FAO) of the World Bank, Coconut Palms are the world’s most sustainable sources of sweeteners.

 - Coconut Palms produce 50-70% more sugar per acre than sugar cane and use less than 20% of the nutrients in the soil.

-- Coconut Trees require little water and can grow in severely depleted soil, and furthermore, can enhance soil structure and fertility; the aforementioned can translate to the conversion of marginalized land into lush jungle overtime.
+- Coconut Trees require little water and can grow in severely depleted soil, and furthermore, can enhance soil structure and fertility; the aforementioned can translate to the conversion of marginalized land into lush jungle over time.

 Coconut Sugar can serve as a 1:1 replacement for cane sugar.
-Furthermore, it has a very low melting point and an impressively high tolerance for burning, deeming it perfect for confectionary purposes.
+Furthermore, it has a very low melting point and an impressively high tolerance for burning, deeming it perfect for confectionery purposes.
 It also dissolves in liquids and wet dough without residue, because it is derived from nectar, as opposed to a crystal particulate such as cane sugar.

 Organic Coconut Sugar, with its comprehensive nutritional and health benefits, transparent traceability and environmental sustainability, is an obvious winner in the market for sweeteners.
-The emergence of Coconut Sugar as a force in the retail market, is perfectly in sync with trending shifts in lifestyles towards ones emphasize a healthy and nutritional diet.
+The emergence of Coconut Sugar as a force in the retail market is perfectly in sync with trending shifts in lifestyles towards ones emphasize a healthy and nutritional diet.

 We have our organic coconut sugar available in bulk and retail.
 For more information, you can find our retail brand in www.keraton-organic.com and to purchase in bulk you can email us here: info(at)organic-coconut-sugar.com.